-Synopsis of the vocational learning outcomes Electronics Engineering Technician (Ontario College Diploma)
+Synopsis of the vocational learning outcomes

+Electronics Engineering Technology (Ontario College Advanced Diploma)

-- 1. modify and prepare electrical and electronics drawings, layouts and reports using appropriate technology to communicate accurate technical information and to assist in the completion of project requirements. - 2. perform procedures to test electrical and/or electronic circuits, equipment and systems in accordance with relevant operational guidelines and standards. - 3. assemble, modify, troubleshoot and install electronic circuits, equipment and systems in accordance with task requirements, functional specifications and relevant standards with guidance as required. - 4. maintain and repair electronic equipment and systems in accordance with relevant operational guidelines. - 5. assist with the purchase of electronic equipment, components and systems in accordance with codes, standards, task requirements, and functional specifications. - 6. assemble, analyze and troubleshoot digital logic circuits, embedded systems, and programmable logic devices using industry specific software tools and programming languages to ensure their functional operation with guidance as required. - 7. analyze and build circuits consisting of various components using industry specific tools, techniques and measurements to meet project objectives. - 8. analyze and troubleshoot control systems using industry specific methods to optimize their operation. - 9. troubleshoot, maintain and repair telecommunication systems in accordance with standards and guidelines to support their effective operation. - 10. comply with health and safety guidelines and procedures in accordance with best practices and relevant regulations. - 11. assist in implementing and conducting quality control and quality assurance programs and procedures in accordance with standards and quidelines - 12. complete work in compliance with relevant legislation, established standards, codes, policies, procedures and regulations, and sustainability best practices and ethical principles.
+- 1. Modify, design and produce electrical and electronics drawings, layouts and reports using appropriate technology to communicate accurate technical information, and to complete project requirements. - Perform and generate procedures to test electrical and/or electronic circuits, equipment and systems in accordance with relevant operational guidelines and standards. - 3.
+Design, build and troubleshoot electronic circuits, equipment, and systems in accordance with task requirements, functional specifications and relevant standards. - 4.
+Modify, maintain, repair, calibrate and recommend electronic equipment and systems in accordance with relevant operational guidelines. - 5.
+Determine, select, recommend and justify the purchase of electronic equipment, components and systems in accordance with codes, standards, task requirements and functional specifications. - 6.
+Design, construct, modify, analyze and troubleshoot digital logic circuits, embedded systems, programmable logic devices, and digital signal processing applications using industry specific software tools and programming languages to ensure their functional operation. - 7.
+Design, analyze and build circuits consisting of various components using industry specific tools, techniques and measurements to meet project objectives. - 8.
+Design, analyze and troubleshoot control systems using industry specific methods to optimize their operation. - 9.
+Analyze, troubleshoot, maintain and repair telecommunication systems in accordance with standards and guidelines to ensure their effective operation. - 10.
+Comply with health and safety guidelines and procedures in accordance with best practices and relevant regulations. - 11.
+Collaborate in selecting, co-ordinating and conducting quality control and quality assurance programs and procedures in accordance with standards and guidelines.

+- 12. Complete work in compliance with relevant legislation, established standards, codes, policies, procedures and regulations, and sustainability best practices and ethical principles. - 13.
+Apply project management principles and tools when responding to requirements and monitoring projects within an electronics engineering environment to ensure timely completion of a project.